 - 21.1 Free passes are awarded to the non-offending team for infringements by their opponents. - 21.2 When a free pass is awarded for an infringement in in-goal, the mark for the pass is in the field of play, five metres from the goal line. - 21.3 The opposing team must immediately run towards their own goal line until they are at least five metres away from the mark for the free pass or until they have reached their goal line if that is nearer the mark.
-If the free pass is in a defending teams in-goal area, the opposing team must immediately run towards their own goal line until they are at least five metres away from the mark and not nearer than five metres from the goal line.
+If the free pass is in a defending team's in-goal area, the opposing team must immediately run towards their own goal line until they are at least five metres away from the mark and not nearer than five metres from the goal line.
 Sanction: Any further infringement by the opposing team results in a second free pass, five metres ahead of the mark for the first kick.
 This mark must not be within five metres of the goal line.
-If the referee awards a free pass, the second free pass is not taken before the referee has made the mark indicating the place of the sanction. - 21.4 Even if the free pass is taken and the kicker's team is playing the ball, opposing players must keep running until they have retired the necessary distance.
+If the referee awards a free pass, the second free pass is not taken before the referee has made the mark indicating the place of the sanction. - 21.4 Even if the free pass is taken and the passer's team is playing the ball, opposing players must keep running until they have retired the necessary distance.
 They must not take part in the game until they have done so. - 21.5 If the free pass is taken so quickly that opponents have no opportunity to retire, they will not be penalised for this.
-However, they must continue to retire or until a team mate who was onside at the free pass has run in front of them, before they take part in the game. - 21.6 The opposing team must not do anything to delay the free pass or obstruct the kicker.
-They must not intentionally take, throw or kick the ball out of reach of the kicker or the kicker's team mates.
+However, they must continue to retire the necessary distance or until a team mate who was five metres from the mark has run ahead of them, before they take part in the game.